 The Johns Hopkins University Annual Security and Fire Safety Report is available on the University’s website at http://security.jhu.edu/_template-assets/documents/annual_report.pdf .

 In keeping with the mandates of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the University’s Annual Report contains statistics of certain crimes that are reported and that occurred on campus, in certain off-campus buildings or property owned or controlled by the University or an officially recognized student organization, and on public property within or immediately adjacent to and accessible from the campus for the three most recent calendar years.
 Also included are campus security policies including those related to missing student notifications, alcohol and drug use, sexual assault, relationship violence, and stalking, crime prevention, the reporting of crimes, and fire safety policies and statistics.
 All Johns Hopkins faculty, staff and students are encouraged to read and print out the report at http://security.jhu.edu/_template-assets/documents/annual_report.pdf and to report all criminal incidents promptly to your respective security department.

-We have added the Dorsey Center as a separate campus in the 2015 report and have amended the 2013 and 2014 reports to reflect this addition.
-The amended prior-year’s reports can be viewed on the Campus Safety and Security website at http://security.jhu.edu/_template-assets/documents/annual_report2013.pdf and http://security.jhu.edu/_template-assets/documents/annual_report2014.pdf., and printed copies of these reports may be obtained from the above list of university security offices or personnel.
+We have added the Bayview Medical Center as a separate campus in the 2016 report.
+We have also amended the 2015 and 2014 reports to reflect this addition and they can be viewed online at http://security.jhu.edu/_template-assets/documents/annual_report2014.pdf and http://security.jhu.edu/_template-assets/documents/annual_report2015.pdf.
+Printed copies of these reports may be obtained from the above list of university security offices or personnel.